gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 predicts before opening its valve, and at that moment every thread is parked at the barrier with its valve shut, so counting open valves would always return zero.

-`Wheel::estimateOtherCornersFlowing()` asks the same early open-gate that `goalRoutine` uses (`Wheel::wouldOpenValve`: remaining ΔP, `onlyAirUp`, direction, routine timeout) for every other corner still in a goal routine.
-Bag pressure for those other corners is read **directly from their sensor pins** rather than from `pressureValue` — after the barrier all valves are closed, but the other threads may not have called `readInputs()` yet this iteration, so their caches can still hold a pre-pulse reading.
+In pressure mode, each wheel thread decides its own pulse intent (`none` / `up` / `down`) from its own reading, writes it to a shared slot, then hits one barrier.
+After the barrier every thread reads the same table and counts how many *other* slots match its direction — that is `others_flowing`.
+Corners that are done, timed out, or `onlyAirUp` and need to dump still publish `none` and take that barrier before exiting, so mid-loop waiters cannot deadlock.
+Height-sensor mode skips this path (AI is unused there).

 A corner whose pulse turns out much shorter than ours stops competing partway through, so the estimate can run high — but it is the *same* estimate at training time and at prediction time, which is what actually matters.
-Later vetoes in `goalRoutine` (`valveTime` driven to 0 by oscillation dividing, six-valve `canOpen`) are intentionally not mirrored; they are rare and per-thread.
+Later vetoes (`valveTime` driven to 0 by oscillation dividing, six-valve `canOpen`) are intentionally not mirrored; they are rare and per-thread.

 ### Why these replaced the v1 features